 Please read these rules & regulations for submission very carefully PRIOR to submitting your film for consideration.
-By submitting your film to Gelos Comedy Film Festival, you acknowledge that you have read and understand these conditions.
+By submitting your film to MICFF, you acknowledge that you have read and understand these conditions.

 1. All films must be suitable for an audience of up to 18 years old.